ebi-uniprot/protvar-be/docs/vcf-format.md

 # VCF format

-* PepVEP currently supports the annotation of single nucleotide variants (SNVs).
+* ProtVar currently supports the annotation of single nucleotide variants (SNVs).
-* PepVEP accepts user variant data using the standard VCF format with eight columns.
+* ProtVar accepts user variant data using the standard VCF format with eight columns.
 Details can be found at https://www.ebi.ac.uk/training/online/courses/human-genetic-variation-introduction/variant-identification-and-analysis/understanding-vcf-format/
-* PepVEP is also able to support VCF-like formats and only the first five columns are used.
+* ProtVar is also able to support VCF-like formats and only the first five columns are used.
 Any white space delimiters are tolerated.
 * **Header lines** in the input file are optional and will be ignored.
 But they should start with #

 ## Input fields